Leon-Bor/angular2-express-quickstart/README.md

 # Angular2 ExpressJS Quickstart without Lite Server
 Simple Angular2 repo with express for a quick start.
 No use of lite-server.
-The default configurated view engine is [Nunjucks](https://mozilla.github.io/nunjucks/).
+The default configurated view engine is [Nunjucks](https://mozilla.github.io/nunjucks/) and it use the node-sass-middleware.

 run `npm install`
 then `npm start`